 - Postpartum week 4-6: Occupational Therapy (mental health screening and/or c-section recovery follow-up)

-- Postpartum week 7: Physiotherapy (pelvic floor care)
+- Postpartum week 7: Occupational Therapy and Physiotherapy (pelvic floor care)

 - Postpartum week 9: Physiotherapy (abdominal care)

 - Postpartum week 10-12: Massage therapy